BQSKit/bqskit/docs/guides/usegpus.md

 pip install bqskit-qfactor-jax
 ```

-This command will install also all the dependencies including BQSKit and JAX with GPU support.
+This command will also install all the dependencies including BQSKit and JAX with GPU support.

 ## Optimizing a Circuit Using QFactor-Sample and the Gate Deletion Flow
 This section explains how to optimize a quantum circuit using QFactor-Sample and the gate deletion flow.

-First we load the circuit to be optimized using the Circuit class.
+First, we load the circuit to be optimized using the Circuit class.
 ```python
 from bqskit import Circuit